dayatucker/stat220_final/README.md

   - year: Year the track charted

 #### `combined_artists_tracks_2018_2024.csv`
 This merges all yearly track-level files from 2018 to 2024 into a single dataset.
+The dataset contains the top artists streamed each year along with their top 10 songs.
 Each row links songs to their artists and genre tags.
 This was originally obtained via the Spotify Web API and bound together to support cross/year analysis of music trends, artist performance, and content characteristics.

 - Includes:
   - track_name: Title of the track